clojure/math.combinatorics/README.md

 ========================================
 * Release 0.1.4 om 2017-01-06
   * Support for clojurescript (tested with 1.9.293)
-  * Dropped support for Clojure 1.2 and 1.3 (now requires 1.4 or higher)
+  * Dropped support for Clojure 1.2 - 1.6

 * Release 0.1.3 on 2016-06-02
   * Changed boxing to use Long/valueOf.